tarakreft/Framework/README.md

  A RESTful API using the http module to get, post, and delete jokes.

 #Getting Started
-Clone the repo and type '''Javascript npm i'''
+Clone the repo and type:
+'''javascript
+npm i
+'''
 Include in your project using '''var Joke = require('./app.js').Joke;'''

 #Using Chuckles